-(1) In connection with the consummation of the Business Combination in the prospectus forming part of this registration statement (the "prospectus"), Northern Genesis Acquisition Corp.
+- (1) In connection with the consummation of the Business Combination in the prospectus forming part of this registration statement (the "prospectus"), Northern Genesis Acquisition Corp.
 II ("NGA"), a Delaware corporation was renamed "Embark Technology, Inc." ("Embark Technology"), as further described in the prospectus.
-All securities being registered were or will be issued by Embark Technology.

-(2) Pursuant to Rule 416(a) of the Securities Act, there are also being registered an indeterminable number of additional securities as may be issued to prevent dilution resulting from stock splits, stock dividends or similar transactions.

-(3) The number of shares of common stock being registered represents the sum of (a) 125,194,886 shares of common stock issued in connection with the Merger described herein, (b) 20,000,000 shares of common stock issued to certain qualified institutional buyers and accredited investors in private placements consummated in connection with the Business Combination, (c) 1,342,353 shares of common stock reserved for issuance upon the exercise of options to purchase common stock and (d) 50,550,140 shares of common stock reserved for issuance upon the settlement of restricted stock units.

-(4) Estimated solely for the purpose of calculating the registration fee, based on the average of the high and low prices of the Class A ordinary shares of Embark Technology on the Nasdaq Global Market (the "Nasdaq") on November 18, 2021 (such date being within five business days of the date that this registration statement was first filed with the SEC).
-This calculation is in accordance with Rule 457(c) of the Securities Act.

-(5) Estimated solely for the purpose of calculating the registration fee, based on the average of the high and low prices of the warrants of Embark Technology on the Nasdaq on November 18, 2021 (such date being within five business days of the date that this registration statement was first filed with the SEC).
-This calculation is in accordance with Rule 457(c) of the Securities Act.

-(6) Calculated pursuant to Rule 457(g) under the Securities Act, based on the exercise price of the warrants.

-(7) Reflects the shares of common stock that may be issued upon exercise of outstanding warrants, with each warrant exercisable for one share of common stock, subject to adjustment, for an exercise price of \$11.50 per share.

-(8) Represents shares of Class A common stock issuable upon conversion (on a one-for-one basis) of shares of Embark Class B common stock issued as part of the merger consideration.
+All securities being registered were or will be issued by Embark Technology. - (2) Pursuant to Rule 416(a) of the Securities Act, there are also being registered an indeterminable number of additional securities as may be issued to prevent dilution resulting from stock splits, stock dividends or similar transactions. - (3) The number of shares of common stock being registered represents the sum of (a) 183,422,675 shares of common stock issued in connection with the Merger described herein, (b) 20,000,000 shares of common stock issued to certain qualified institutional buyers and accredited investors in private placements consummated in connection with the Business Combination, (c) 1,342,353 shares of common stock reserved for issuance upon the exercise of options to purchase common stock and (d) 50,550,140 shares of common stock reserved for issuance upon the settlement of restricted stock units. - (4) Estimated solely for the purpose of calculating the registration fee, based on the average of the high and low prices of the Class A ordinary shares of Embark Technology on the Nasdaq Global Market (the "Nasdaq") (i) for the 58,227,789 shares of Class A common stock included pursuant to this Amendment No. 1, on December 3, 2021 (such date being within five business days of the date that this Amendment No. 1 was first filed with the SEC) and (ii) for the 197,087,379 shares of Class A common stock included in the initial filing of this registration statement, November 18, 2021 (\$7.55 per share) (such date being within five business days of the date that this registration statement was first filed with the SEC.
+This calculation is in accordance with Rule 457(c) of the Securities Act. - (5) Estimated solely for the purpose of calculating the registration fee, based on the average of the high and low prices of the warrants of Embark Technology on the Nasdaq on November 18, 2021 (such date being within five business days of the date that this registration statement was first filed with the SEC).
+This calculation is in accordance with Rule 457(c) of the Securities Act. - (6) Calculated pursuant to Rule 457(g) under the Securities Act, based on the exercise price of the warrants. - (7) Reflects the shares of common stock that may be issued upon exercise of outstanding warrants, with each warrant exercisable for one share of common stock, subject to adjustment, for an exercise price of \$11.50 per share. - (8) Represents shares of Class A common stock issuable upon conversion (on a one-for-one basis) of shares of Embark Class B common stock issued as part of the merger consideration. - (9) The registrant previously paid \$224,054 of the registration fee with the initial filing of this registration statement.